Field guide plate · click to zoom

 Vitex

-Honeybees are drawn to Vitex agnus-castus for its plentiful nectar and pollen, making it a key mid-to-late summer forage source that helps sustain colonies during dearth periods.
-Peak bloom typically hits in July and August, with flowers attracting bees from morning till night.
-It can self-seed aggressively and become invasive in southern U.S. states like Texas and Florida, so beekeepers should monitor spread in natural areas.
+Honeybees are drawn to vitex for plentiful nectar and pollen, a key mid-to-late-summer forage source that helps sustain colonies through dearth periods.
+Peak bloom July–August, with flowers attracting bees morning through night.
+Can self-seed aggressively in warm climates — monitor spread in natural areas.

 | Nectar | high |